Mindol7/Mindol7/README.md

 **•	Outcome: 1 domestic conference paper published**<br>
 <br><br>

+***6. KITTY: Keep It Talk-safe To Youth (May.
+2025 - Aug.
+2025)***

+• Selection of Dankook University's Representative Team

+• Advancement to the Finals in the Digital Competition for Software-Centered Universities

+• Developed a digital safety solution for children and adolescents to detect and prevent harmful online communication

+• Selected as a representative team at DKU and advanced to the finals of a national software innovation competition

+**• Outcome: 1 mobile application service, 1 Corporate Sponsorship Award<br>**
+<br><br>

 ## 💻 SKILLS

 📕 Programming Languages : Assembly Script, C, C++, Python, Java, etc.